duckets/dj-tuition/content/en/wedding.md

 Whether you've had previous music experience, or are an absolute beginner, I will lead you through a crash course learning everything you need to know.

-You'll learn how to use the equipment, blend and mix tunes together, and I'll help you curate and rehearse your set, and make recommendations and set cautiously achievable goals so that you're confident and ready.
-This should be a part of the day you look forward to rather than worry about!
+You'll learn how to use the equipment to mix tunes together, using all the tricks of the trade that make it as easy as possible.
+I'll help you curate and rehearse your set, and make recommendations and set cautiously achievable goals so that you're confident and ready.

 -------------------------